fkie-cad/filesharer/README.md

 $ winBuild.bat [/app] [/m <Release|Debug>] [/b <32|64>] [/rtl] [/pdb] [/bt <path>] [/pts <PlatformToolset>] [/h]
 ```

-The PlatformToolset defaults to "v142but may be changed with the `/pts` option.
+The PlatformToolset defaults to "v142" but may be changed with the `/pts` option.
-"v142" is used for VS 2019 version, "v143" would be used in VS 2022,
+"v142" is used for VS 2019, "v143" would be used in VS 2022,
 or you could also use "WindowsApplicationForDrivers10.0" with WDK10 installed.

 ### Runtime Errors (Windows)
 If a "VCRUNTIMExxx.dll not found Error" occurs on the target system, statically including the runtime libraries is a solution.
-This is done by using the `/p:RunTimeLib=Debug|Release` (msbuild) or `[/rtl]` (winBuild) flags.
+This is done by using the `/p:RunTimeLib=Debug|Release` (msbuild) or `/rtl` (winBuild.bat) flag.

 ### Linux gcc + cmake